Up to homotopy algebras with strict units: Minimal models

 \section{Minimal models}

 Sullivan \emph{minimal} operads are Sullivan operads for which the process of adding new generators $E$ is done with strictly increasing arities.
-In this section we prove the existence and uniqueness of Sullivan minimal models for operads in our two aforementioned cases, (cohomologically) non-unitary and unitary.
+In this section, we prove the existence and uniqueness of Sullivan's minimal models for operads in our two cases mentioned above: (cohomologically) non-unitary and unitary.

 \begin{definition} A \textit{Sullivan minimal operad} $P_\infty$ is the colimit of a sequence of principal extensions starting from the initial operad, ordered by strictly increasing arities

 with $E(n)$ an arity $n$ homogeneous $\Sigma_n$-module with zero differential.
 A \emph{Sullivan minimal model} for an operad $P$ is a Sullivan minimal operad $P_\infty$ together with a quasi-isomorphism $\rho: P_\infty \stackrel{\sim}{\longrightarrow} P$. \end{definition}